turingschool/backend-curriculum-site/module2/lessons/scopes_callbacks_class_methods.markdown

 * Use callbacks to your advantage.
 * Use previous knowledge of class methods with Active Record.
 * Use scopes for basic filtering.
 * Understand the differences, advantages and disadvantages to both scopes and class methods.

 ## Repository

+If you'd like to code along, go ahead and do the following:

 * `git clone -b starting_point https://github.com/Carmer/kitty_castle.git`
 * We will start on the `starting_point` branch for this lesson